JELH8980/Quadcopter-EKF-Integration/README.md

 Key Features:

 ---------------------------------------------------------------------------------------------------------------------------------------------------
-Sensor Fusion Simplicity: The software integrates GPS and IMU data using standard sensor fusion techniques to enhance drone localization accuracy.
+Sensor Fused State Feedback: The software integrates GPS and IMU data using standard sensor fusion techniques to enhance drone localization accuracy and using is to produce reliable feedback.

 LQR Controller Exploration: The controller utilizes a basic Linear Quadratic Regulator (LQR) with a simple update based on the drone's yaw angle.